mcombeau/monosplash.vim/README.md

 A monochromatic vim theme with a splash of color.

-It can help you quickly tell apart different vim sessions at a glance.
+The accent color is customizable and can be automatically picked depending on the current working directory.
+This can enable you tell different vim sessions apart at a glance.

-It supports the GUI and 256 colour terminals.
+Monosplash supports GUI and 256 color terminals.

 ## Installation